crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**:Razer Blade 15 Laptop,T-shirt, cool audio gadgets, and cash prize
 - **Requirements**:
     - For every 10 points, you will receive one entry into the draw for the awesome Razer Blade 15 Laptop powered by the top NVIDIA GeForce RTX 3080 Ti GPU, 14-core Intel i9 CPU and more.
 You can also win one of the 10 gadgets of your choice:
-      JBL Earbuds or Rugged Outdoor Speaker.Entries will close at midnight (PST) Monday, 31st of October with the winner announced on the first week of November.
+        - JBL Earbuds or Rugged Outdoor Speaker.
+    - Entries will close at midnight (PST) Monday, 31st of October with the winner announced on the first week of November.
-      To participate, you need to have your GitHub PRs merged and complete the form with your details.
+    - To participate, you need to have your GitHub PRs merged and complete the form with your details.
     - Share a well-described idea of a new MindsDB integration.
 The authors of top upvoted ideas will get a T-shirt, cool audio gadgets, and a cash prize:
         - 1st place: $500
         - 2nd place: $300
         - 3rd place: $200
     - For anyone who contributes with at least 5 points making pull requests to any of our open issues labeled Hacktoberfest and completes the form with your details.
     - Authors of the top 3 upvoted ideas and top 3 video tutorials or winners of the prize draw, will get the gadget they like – either JBL Wireless Earbuds or Rugged Outdoor Speaker.
 - **How to sign up**: Please complete the form below to participate in the prize draw and get MindsDB SWAG.